kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 the first component to discover that the chosen node cannot satisfy the restore.
 No placeholder Pod, no separate object lifecycle, and no `nodes/proxy` permission for restore.

+The user does not set `spec.nodeName`, and the restore Pod's spec does not need to name a node.
+Requiring it would force users to copy a node name into a Pod template and edit it for every checkpoint, doing the scheduler's job by hand.
+Admission derives the node from the `PodCheckpoint` instead.
+For alpha the injected affinity pins the Pod to the single node that holds the checkpoint.
+The planned follow-up is a restore-aware scheduler plugin that, to start, keeps this behavior and later also filters on what a node needs to run the checkpoint (CRIU, kernel, runtime, and driver versions); see [Open Questions](#open-questions).

 `spec.restoreFrom` is a name reference.
 After API-server admission (which authorizes the requester for the `restore` verb on the referenced `PodCheckpoint`, injects a node-affinity constraint pinning the Pod to the checkpoint's node, and validates pod-template equality against